common law severance ontario

 Seniority, specialization, and level of responsibility all influence the severance amount.

-Availability of similar employment
+Availability of similar work

 Common law severance ranges in Ontario